firthh/buildmonitor/README.md

 Note the complete absence of styling.
 Please fork and add some styling to the *stylesheets/main.scss* and or editing the template in *javascripts/main.coffee*.

+* run *guard* in this folder to automatically regenerate the *stylesheets/main.css* and *javascripts/main.js* files from the sass and coffeescript equivalents.

 ## development

 Plenty more build information is available - see the generated *state* file.